cd2bit/deafchi/docs-research/user-personas.md

 After living in Chicago for few years (having moved from Taiwan) with her husband and two children, who are in middle school, Yawen is seeking for understand what educational assistance, resources and opportunities are there in Chicago for her daughter (oldest) and more specifically, her deaf son (youngest):

 1. The daughter, Mei, is hearing, and is comfortable signing (in Taiwanese Sign Language - TSL) in basic conversations with her brother.
 Outgoing and enjoys meeting new people.
 2. The son, Chen, is deaf and is comfortable signing in TSL, his native language, and has a limited proficiency in American Sign Language, which he is also learning written English in school.
-When meeting new people and unlike Mei, Chen is reserved and rarely carries on the conversation; however, when he feels more comfortable with someone, he becomes relaxed, enjoys joking, and telling stories of his pranks on Mei and friends.
+When meeting new people and unlike Mei, Chen is reserved and rarely carries on the conversation; however, when he feels more comfortable with someone, he becomes relaxed, enjoys joking, and tells stories of his pranks on Mei and friends.

 Since her husband spends many hours working in a restaurant, the burden of finding educational assistance, resources and opportunities falls on Yawen.
 With limited proficiency in English language and knowledge of getting around in Chicago, Yawen relies much on her small circle of friends for support.
 Several whom Yawen met in Chinatown's community groups; others whom Yawen met through family connection and word of mouth on Facebook.
 However, they do not much knowledge related to deaf issues, so Yawen's method of learning about them has been through Chen's school and its teachers/staff.